-- Administrative authorities: Prefects and sub-prefects. - Local authorities: Regional councils, town halls. - Community leaders: Local chiefdoms, community leaders, religious guides, leaders of women's/youth associations, neighborhood presidents. - The formal and informal private sector, in particular certain companies and other economic interest groups (e.g., trade, agriculture, gold panning, transport, village committee for the management of natural resources). - Members of local communities: For example, natives and non-natives. - Officials and agents of the decentralized administration in specific sectors, such as education, health, mines and energy, and agriculture. - Technical or sectoral coordination structures at the local level, such as the local mining development committees (CDLM), the education and health management committees (COGES), the youth employment agency. - Security institutions including the GTIA, the national gendarmerie, the national police, the water and forest guards. - Relevant formal and informal actors: Tea grins, rural development agents, and community radio personnel.
+- Administrative authorities: Prefects and sub-prefects. - Local authorities: Regional councils, town halls. - Community leaders: Local chiefdoms, community leaders, religious guides, leaders of women's/youth associations, neighborhood presidents. - The formal and informal private sector, in particular certain companies and other economic interest groups (e.g., trade, agriculture, gold panning, transport, village committee for the management of natural resources). - Members of local communities: For example, natives and non-natives. - Officials and agents of the decentralized administration in specific sectors, such as education, health, mines and energy, and agriculture. - Technical or sectoral coordination structures at the local level, such as the local mining development committees (CDLM), the education and health management committees (COGES), the youth employment agency.

-4 See the interview guide in Annex 2.
+&lt;sup>4 See the interview guide in Annex 2.